hotdoy/grav-theme-hotdoy/README.md

 Not much for hotdoy.
 I will keep it in working order and respond to issues.
 With COVID-19 and everything around it, I am still working with Grav but on more personal projects.
 That's pretty much it for the theme.
 I'll eventually release another theme to the GPM but I have to get my life in working order first.
 I have been on the Canadian Goverment help program for the last 2 month and I'm not convinced my previous employer will ever call me back.

+Anyways...
+I took the best of Hotdoy and created [https://github.com/hotdoy/grav-theme-calottecore](Calotte CORE).
+It's a theme built purely for inheritance, But I guess it could be used straight out of the box.

 ## Need a ✋ ?